-Spicer Reservoir is located eight miles southwest of Highway 4 on Spicer Reservoir Road, a winding paved route where safe travel speeds average 20-30 mph.
-It has a surface area of 2,000 acres when full.
+Open June to October, stunning views of Spicer Reservoir have been captured in the video below by Titus Davis.
+The drought has drained the lake which can reach 2,000 acres when full.
+Spicer is located eight miles southwest of Highway 4 on Spicer Reservoir Road, a winding paved route about 4 miles west of Bear Valley.
 Maximum speed on the lower portion of the lake is 10 mph; the upper portion, surrounded by the Carson-Iceberg Wilderness, is managed for non-motorized uses only.
-Open June to October.

 There are trails for hiking and horseback riding.
 A boat ramp with turnaround area and movable dock, but no boat mooring available.
 There is limited parking (only 25 vehicles with trailers and 20 cars.)

-Utica and Union are scenic and small twin reservoirs located off the Spicer Reservoir Road.
+Utica and Union are two more much smaller reservoirs also located off the Spicer Reservoir Road.
 The setting is more rustic than either Spicer Reservoir or Lake Alpine.
-No developed recreation facilities exist at either lake; however, the area is popular for day use, dispersed camping and paddle sports such as canoeing and kayaking.
-A primitive boat launch is available at Union Reservoir.
-Maximum boat speed is 5 mph.
-Utica Reservoir is managed for non-motorized boating.
-Open June to October.
+No developed recreation facilities exist at either Utica or Union; however, the area is popular for day use, dispersed camping and paddle sports such as canoeing and kayaking.